atakanaltok/awesome-useful-websites/README.md

 * https://respresso.io/ ($) - Manage your app’s localization texts, images, colors, fonts and more.
 Transform and deliver them automatically into your projects with a single click

+### Finance
+* https://www.figr.app/ - Google Docs + Calculator = Personal finances
+* https://app.livefortunately.com/ - Plan for a better financial future.
+Create a complete financial plan to make the most of your money

 ### Freelaning/Freelance
 * https://www.fiverr.com/ - Find the perfect freelance services for your business
 * https://www.upwork.com/ - Hire freelancers and get freelancers jobs online